Felipemguerra/CEN4020/README.md

 # Acceptance tests:
 - any acceptance testing can be done by creating a user and giving input and checking for error output

-# GUI
-- current user interface is based on command prompt and user input, gui will added in later iterations